amit-barman/jchat/README.md

 # what is jchat ?

-Jchat is a simple group chat app build in java.
+Jchat is a simple group chat app built on java.

 # Created By